0 Skinny Pig sows

 fruits contain as well as their guinea pig pellets.
 It is best to give them high quality veggies and greens daily that are high in Vitamin C and low in calcium.
 Many guinea pig feeds contain Vitamin C but they may not eat the recommended amount daily so it must be given by feeding them greens, and vegetables daily.
 Fruits also may be given occasionally only as a treat.
 Make sure to remove any uneaten veggies and fruits as they may spoil.
 Do not give many cruciferous vegetables frequently such as cabbage, broccoli, collards, etc. as they may cause gas so only give it to them sparingly and infrequently.
 Introduce vegetables, fruits, greens and slowly as to avoid digestive upsets.
 Once they are introduced to them you can provide them with a variety.
 Variety as with moderation is the key to maintaining healthy happy guinea pigs.
 We wash our guinea pigs fresh foods with a Veggie Cleanse if it is not organic.
 This is to get rid of all the pesticides and etc. on the fresh veggies and fruits before offering to our guinea pigs.
 Feed everything in moderation.

 Give them about a cup of vegetables per day and everyday, which contains an essential extra

 source of Vitamin C and other nutrients.
-Give them a variety of vegetates and fruits as treats in moderation such as: parsley, romaine lettuce, spinach, kale, Cilantro, broccoli, carrots,
+Give them a variety of vegetates and fruits as treats in moderation such as: parsley, romaine lettuce, spinach, kale, Cilantro, broccoli, carrots with tops,

 seedless oranges, pears and etc. Make sure you take out the seeds, stems and pits as they